-For all uses in this group, except warehousing & storage 1 per 300 gross sq. ft. of floor area.
+1 per 300 gross sq. ft. of floor area.

-Warehouse and storage 1 per 400 gross sq. ft. of floor area
+1 per 400 gross sq. ft. of floor area

 SECTION 3-401 SIGNAGE REQUIREMENTS

 It is the purpose of this section to regulate signage within the Capitol Zoning District to prohibit unsafe, inadequately maintained, improperly sited, and aesthetically obtrusive signs which detract from the health, safety, welfare, convenience and enjoyment of the area's residents, property owners and visitors.
 These requirements are not intended to regulate any specific commercial, political, or otherwise protected content or speech, but only the general nature of signage within the District, including the amount, location, and dimensions of signs, the means by which signs are installed and illuminated, and the duration of time after which a sign must be removed.
 The letter "S" precedes each of the standards in this section to indicate they are signage requirements.